AdaCore/spark2014/lrm/source/declarations-and-types.rst

 a component_declaration which includes a default_value, then the record type or type extension shall define full default initialization.

+[The enforcement of this rule requires looking at the ``full_type_declaration`` of a ``private_type`` declaration to determine whether the private type has a default initialization.
+A future version of |SPARK| may introduce extra features to avoid having to do this.]

 Tagged Types and Type Extensions
 --------------------------------